 If possible, wear a mask or a face covering over your nose and mouth:

 - Whenever another person is in the same room as you and less than two metres away.

 - Whenever you go out for medical reasons.

-To learn how to make and use your own face covering, look at the Wearing a face covering in public settings in the context of the COVID‑19 pandemic page.
+To learn how to make and use your own face covering, look at the Wearing a mask or a face covering in public settings in the context of the COVID‑19 pandemic page.